 The Student Astronaut Challenge is an aero-space based competition sponsored by Florida State University and presented with cooperation from NASA and the Kennedy Space Center.
 The focus of the competition is the mobile Space Flight Simulator which was designed to replicate the retired NASA Space Shuttle.

-Event Three consists of three rounds (including a semi-final and final) where teams are required to perform the pre-flight operation, launch, orbit and landing of the Space Shuttle flight simulator and the operation and responsibilities of the mission control team.
+Challenge One consists of three rounds (including a semi-final and final) where teams are required to perform the pre-flight operation, launch, orbit and landing of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.
 During the semi-final and final rounds, students are provided with in-flight emergencies that must be managed to safely complete their mission.

-Event Four consists of two rounds (including run-offs and finals) where two team members are required to perform a landing of the Space Shuttle flight simulator and the operation and responsibilities of the mission control team .
+Challenge Four consists of two rounds (including run-offs and finals) where team members work in pairs to perform one of three types of landings of the Space Shuttle Enterprise flight simulator and the operation and responsibilities of the mission control team.

 The all-volunteer staff of the Student Astronaut Challenge is continually looking for educational partners and sponsors to support the challenge and help this worthwhile program grow.
 If you are interested feel free to contact us.